Tansha173/I-O_Redirection/README.md

       The general syntax looks like - command < input_file_spec

-To append the output of a command executed to an exisitng file without overwriting it, we use ' >> ' operator.
+To append the output of a command executed to an existing file without overwriting it, we use the ' >> ' operator.

 To execute UNIX commands in jupyter environment(jupyter notebook), we add a ' ! ' symbol at the beginning of each executable command.